 How to find the hairstyle that works for your hair type.

-For those who are new to the natural hair world, you’ve probably stumbled upon a few gorgeous curly hairstyles (after spending hours binge watching YouTube videos) that you love, and tried to recreate them on your on hair with more failed attempts than successes.
+For those who are new to the natural hair world, you’ve probably stumbled upon a few gorgeous curly hairstyles (after spending hours binge-watching YouTube videos) that you love, and tried to recreate them on your on hair with more failed attempts than successes.
 Trust us, you’re not alone!
-Here’s the thing: Once you understand the different natural hair patterns — its structure, shape and curl factor— you’ll also have an idea which hairstyles will or won’t work for your curl pattern.
+Here’s the thing: Once you understand the different natural hair patterns—their structure, shape and curl factor— you’ll also have an idea which hairstyles will or won’t work for your curl pattern.

 A wash and go for a 3C hair type won’t yield the same results on a 4B hair type, but there are ways to make your most sought after hairstyles work for you.
 Learning your hair type is a part of the process and we’re here to help with this guide to natural hairstyles by curl type.

 Natural Hair Patterns: How to Style Your Curl Type